azmifarih/syb-task-1/README.md

 ### Preparing CI/CD Jenkins

 #### Plugin Junkins
 First of all, I install NodeJS Plugin, Docker Plugin, and Kubernetes Plugin on Jenkins via GUI.
-For NodeJS Plugin, I need it to run npm command on the jenkins agent.
+For NodeJS Plugin, I need it to run the npm command on the Jenkins agent.
 To configure it, please use the following step:
 - Click "Manage Jenkins"
 - Click "Global Tool Configuration"
 - Click "Add NodeJS"